Trump signs order to study how to expand IVF and calls for 'radical transparency' from government

-WEST PALM BEACH, Fla. — (AP) — President Donald Trump on Tuesday signed an executive order to study how to expand access to in vitro fertilization and make it more affordable.
+WEST PALM BEACH, Fla. — (AP) — President Donald Trump has signed an executive order meant to expand access to and reduce costs of in vitro fertilization and issued a presidential memorandum calling for "radical transparency requirements" from the government, which he suggested could reduce wasteful spending.

-“I think the women and families, husbands, are very appreciative of it,” Trump said in brief remarks on the order, before he took questions on a variety of topics.

-Barbara Collura, President and CEO of RESOLVE: The National Infertility Association, said that what the White House put out “looks extremely promising.”

-Trump took more than 30 minutes of questions on a range of topics and bashed the Biden administration throughout, highlighting issues including its handling of the U.S.-Mexico border and Venezuela policy to Russia's war in Ukraine.
+Trump took more than 30 minutes of questions Tuesday on a range of topics and bashed the Biden administration throughout, highlighting issues such as its handling of the U.S.-Mexico border, Venezuela policy and Russia's war in Ukraine.

 Trump said he thought he had a "good chance" to end Russia's war in Ukraine but bristled at suggestions that the U.S. and Russia had begun negotiations to end fighting without Ukraine playing a role.
 He even seemed to suggest that Ukraine was to blame for a war that began only after Russia invaded that country.